Deploy locally

 # agent = Agent(name="triage", model="ollama/my-finetune:latest", ...)

-That is the cost-down endpoint in four steps.
 Sagewai's Example 38 is the canonical end-to-end demo of the Unsloth fine-tune followed by the Ollama deploy step.
-The same example also covers the before-vs-after cost numbers using the Observatory cost dashboard.
+It also covers before-vs-after cost numbers using the Observatory cost dashboard.

-For Apple Silicon laptops where Ollama's Metal backend isn't yet optimal for your model shape, swap Ollama for mlx_lm.server — see Example 38a for the same deployment shape with MLX.
+For Apple Silicon laptops where Ollama's Metal backend doesn't suit your model shape, use mlx_lm.server instead — see Example 38a for the same deployment shape with MLX.

 CostBefore (Opus)After (local Ollama)